mks21998/Urban-Sound-Classification/README.md

 jackhammer,
 siren, and
 street music
-Here’s a sound excerpt from the dataset.
-Can you guess which class does it belong to?

 Tools Required
 Python 2.7 is used during development and following libraries are required to run the code provided in the notebook: